Overview

 Study is based on three years of full-time (six years part-time) or four years on a sandwich programme.
 The sandwich option requires an industrial placement year between levels five and six (years 2 and 3 respectively).
 The programme is based on core studies embracing mechanics, dynamics, fluids, materials and manufacturing.

-The programme also benefits from the use of well-equipped modern laboratories which are used for material testing, fluid mechanics, dynamics, hydraulics, structures, CNC machining, 3D printing, rapid prototyping, electronics, electrical machines and power, and control systems.
+The mechanical engineering programme also benefits from the use of well-equipped modern laboratories which are used for material testing, fluid mechanics, dynamics, hydraulics, structures, CNC machining, 3D printing, rapid prototyping, electronics, electrical machines and power, and control systems.
 In addition, there are facilities for computer-aided design and manufacture.
 The laboratories are also equipped with around 60 PCs which are connected to the university network and allow students to perform manufacturing simulation, system modelling, design analysis and finite element analysis.

 Guided independent study